 The Invacare XP02 features four easy to use button controls.
-The Invacare has a one touch power button to turn the concentrator on and powers down by holding the button.
-Large plus and minus buttons allow you to easily control the pulse dose setting of the XP02.
+The Invacare has a one-touch power button to turn the concentrator on and powers down by holding the button.
+Large plus and minus buttons allow you to control the pulse dose setting of the XP02 easily.
 A fourth button indicates the battery life remaining on the machine.
 A battery gauge and alarm indicator light are also featured on the top control panel of the XP02.

 The Inogen One G3 Portable Concentrator comes with an included 8 cell battery, AC and DC power supplies, a shoulder-strap carrying bag and cannula.
 The XP02 concentrator kit comes with a built-in battery and supplemental battery, AC and DC power adapters, an accessory bag and carrying case.
 A cannula and replacement filter are also included with your purchase of the XP02.

 Both the Inogen One G3 and the Invacare XP02 are ambulatory oxygen concentrators designed to let you live your life without worry about running out of oxygen.
 Both devices are approved for use on all US aircraft by the FAA.
 With long battery lives, both the Inogen One G3 and the Invacare XP02 allow you to travel on battery power alone.
 The compact Inogen One G3 is the smallest option of the two and fits easily into your hand.
 The Invacare XP02 is slightly larger than the Inogen One G3 but boasts a longer battery life between the built-in battery and the included supplemental battery.
 Extra batteries are available for purchase for both the Inogen One G3 and Invacare XP02, increasing the amount of time you can be away from home between charges.
 With either the Inogen One G3 or the Invacare XP02, you are free to garden outside your home, visit the park or zoo with grandchildren, and even travel.